TheJuicePapi/macdaddy/README.md

 DEPENDANCIES

-For this script to work you will need to have pillow and pip installed.
+For this script to work you will need to have python3, macchanger, and iproute2 installed.
 The install.sh should automatically install them for you.
 If not then use:

 * sudo apt-get install -y python3